McDonnell Douglas DC-10: Accidents and incidents

 As of February 2025, the DC-10 had been involved in 55 accidents and incidents, including 32 hull-loss accidents, with 1,261 occupant fatalities.
 Of these accidents and incidents, it has been involved in nine hijackings resulting in one death and a bombing resulting in 170 occupant fatalities.
 Despite its poor safety record in the 1970s, which gave it an unfavorable reputation, the DC-10 has proved to be a reliable aircraft with a low overall accident rate as of 1998.
 The DC-10's initially poor safety record has continuously improved as design flaws were rectified and fleet hours increased.
-The DC-10's lifetime safety record is comparable to similar second-generation passenger jets as of 2008.
+The DC-10's lifetime safety record is comparable only to the Fokker F28 Fellowship, Airbus A300, Airbus A310, and the DC-10's mechanical successor, the McDonnell Douglas MD-11, with all of these having accident rates more than double the average.